ZachJW34/nx-plus/libs/vue/README.md

 nx serve my-app
 ```

+### Configuring Vue

+If you followed along above, you will have a Vue app running inside an Nx monorepo.
+The next thing you will want to do is understand how to configure that application because there is no vue.config.js file under the app.
+Instead there are Nx ways of configuring the app.

+#### **Wepback**

+In a vue-cli app, your webpack config is stored in vue.config.js under configureWebpack, or chainWebpack.
+You can move this configuration to the `configure-webpack.js` file under the app directory.

+Modify the webpack config by exporting an Object or Function from your project's `configure-webpack.js` file as explained in the Vue documentation.

+> If your project does not have a `configure-webpack.js` file, then simply add it at the root of your project.

+If the value is an Object, it will be merged into the final config using [`webpack-merge`](https://github.com/survivejs/webpack-merge).

+If the value is a function, it will receive the resolved config as the argument.
+The function can either mutate the config and return nothing, OR return a cloned or merged version of the config.

+For more information see the [Vue CLI documentation](https://cli.vuejs.org/config/#configurewebpack).

+#### **Source Aliases**

+In a vue-cli app, you have to put source aliases (configuration for where import files @xxx directories) in three locations, your webpack config, your `tsconf.json` file and your jest configuration.
+With Nx-plus/vue, these get configured in the `tsconfig.base.json` file in the workspace directory.
+They are then propagated automatically to the other configuration areas.

+#### **Public Path, transpileDependencies and devServer settings**

+These items get configured in each app's `project.json` file under the "serve" and "build" sections.
+Where you might have done some conditional setting of these values based on production or development, you now have "configurations" where you can specify overrides.

 ## Nx Dependency Graph Support

 **Nx's dep-graph does not support `.vue` files.** To patch support for `.vue` files, add the following npm script to your `package.json`: